- Things to Know

 What are symptoms and signs of a Zika virus infection?

-Unfortunately, about 80% of all patients infected with Zika virus have little or no symptoms or signs.
+Unfortunately, about 80% of all patients infected with the Zika virus have little or no symptoms or signs.
 In many patients who develop symptoms and signs, the symptoms and signs are mild.
-The symptoms and signs of a Zika virus infection may include one or more the following:
+The symptoms and signs of a Zika virus infection may include one or more of the following:

-What exams and tests do health-care professionals use to diagnose a Zika
+What exams and tests do health-care professionals use to diagnose a Zika virus infection?

 Health-care professionals will start diagnosis with a history and physical exam; patients should tell the provider about any recent travel to areas where the virus is active.
 If Zika virus infection is suspected, blood tests (done at the CDC with virus reverse transcriptase-polymerase chain reaction tests or RT-PCR) are likely to be ordered to detect the viruses and to differentiate between similar infections such as dengue fever or Chikungunya virus infections.